DivyaSharma0795/NLP_MarkovTextGeneration/README.md

 ## 4. Resources
-  -  This folder contains any other files relevant to this project.
+  This folder contains any other files relevant to this project.
 Currently, I have added -
+  -  `MTG.ipynb` - this file has the function
+  -  `generate_cases.py` - this file generates test cases for the above function

 ## 5. CI/CD Automation Files